* Does True Love Exist? Pick up my book at the Amazon store here.

 When you’re clear about yourself and the other person, you’ll know very quickly if a person is right for you or not.
 You don’t need 12 dates or even 2 hours.

 On the same note, you can also increase the number of people you’re meeting with.
-It’s a numbers game, folks – the more people you meet, the more likely you are to find someone compatible.
+It’s a numbers game, folks – the more people you meet, the more likely you are to find true love.

 Having said this, do trust your instinct.
 If you can’t make up your mind after a lunch or a couple dates, give it a chance and keep an open mind.